Oil of Every Pearl's Un-Insides

-Oil of Every Pearl's Un-Insides (stylized in all caps) is the only studio album by Scottish recording artist and producer SOPHIE.
+Oil of Every Pearl's Un-Insides (stylised in all caps) is the debut studio album by British recording artist and producer Sophie and the only one to be released during her lifetime.
 It was released on 15 June 2018, through Transgressive, Future Classic and Sophie's own label, MSMSMSM.
-According to one source, the title may be a variant spelling of the phrase "I love every person's insides".
-Oil of Every Pearl's Un-Insides was met with widespread acclaim by critics and received a nomination for the Best Dance/Electronic Album at the 61st Annual Grammy Awards.
+The title may be a mondegreen of the phrase "I love every person's insides".
+The album was Sophie's second full-length release after the singles collection Product (2015).

+The album was met with widespread acclaim by critics and received a nomination for the Best Dance/Electronic Album at the 61st Annual Grammy Awards.
+Three promotional singles were released off the album: "It's Okay to Cry", "Ponyboy", and "Faceshopping".
 A remix album, Oil of Every Pearl's Un-Insides Non-Stop Remix Album, was released in July 2019.

-Singles

-In promotion of the album three singles were released off the album—"It's Okay to Cry", "Ponyboy", and "Faceshopping".
+Background

+The album's working title was Whole New World.

+In an interview with Jezebel, Sophie stated that she "didn't really see a lot of value in the album as a musical statement.
+But the industry seems to find it very important.
+If I want to get my music heard, which I do, it’s kind of crystallized as an album."
+She also revealed her plans to release an accompanying "double remix" album, originally intended to include remixes made by her friends.

+Composition

+Oil of Every Pearl's Un-Insides incorporates an eclectic array of genres and styles including avant-pop, industrial music, glitch music, electro, ambient, dance-pop, EDM, ambient house, industrial techno, drone, synth-pop, Eurodance, contemporary R&B, dream pop, trap, bubblegum pop, and musique concrete.
+Singer Cecile Believe can be heard on all vocal tracks on the album except "Not Okay", which contains sampled vocals from Kota Banks.

+Songs

+The opening track "It's Okay to Cry" is a ballad that begins with Sophie softly and intimately singing with 1980s-style synthesizer arrangements, before the song intensifies and Sophie's vocals crescendo to a wail.
+It was Sophie's first song as a singer-songwriter, and its lyrics and music video were taken as Sophie publicly coming out as transgender.
+"Ponyboy" and "Faceshopping" are playfully aggressive and hyperactive tracks that make use of pitch shifting.
+"Ponyboy" contains references to BDSM, while "Faceshopping" alludes to themes of transgender identity and transhumanism.

+Promotion

 The first single, "It's Okay to Cry", was released alongside a self-directed music video of Sophie, naked, singing directly to the camera in a studio setting behind digital skies and rainbow.
-The video marked Sophie's "first proper public appearance."
+The video marked Sophie's "first proper public appearance".

 The second single, "Ponyboy", was released in December 2017.
 For its music video, Sophie worked with performance collective FlucT to choreograph "a dramatized ménage à trois".
 The third and final single, "Faceshopping", deals with gender, beauty, and the body and features vocals by Cecile Believe.
 Its accompanying music video distorts 3D renderings of Sophie's face, intercut with strobing images.

-Music

-The opening track "It's Okay to Cry" is a ballad that begins with Sophie softly and intimately singing with 1980s-style synthesizer arrangements, before the song intensifies and Sophie's vocals crescendo to a wail.
-It was Sophie's first song as a singer-songwriter, and its lyrics and music video were taken as Sophie publicly coming out as transgender.
-"Ponyboy" and "Faceshopping" are playfully aggressive and hyperactive tracks that make use of pitch shifting and have themes of transgender identity and transhumanism.
-Oil of Every Pearl's Un-Insides incorporates an eclectic array of genres and styles including avant-pop, industrial music, glitch music, electro, ambient, dance-pop, EDM, ambient house, industrial techno, drone, synth-pop, Eurodance, contemporary R&B and dream pop.